mderriey/mderriey.github.io/_posts/2020-06-06-how-we-sped-up-an-endpoint-from-20-seconds-to-4.md

 We have an internal application at work that sent large payloads to the browser, approximately 25MB.

 We knew it was a problem and it was on our radar to do something about it.
-In this article, we'll go through the investigation we performed, and how we ultimately brought that the response time of this specific endpoint from 20+ seconds down to 4 seconds.
+In this article, we'll go through the investigation we performed, and how we ultimately brought the response time of this specific endpoint from 20+ seconds down to 4 seconds.

 ## The problem we faced

-We run this application on an Azure App Service, and the offending endpoint had always been slow, and I personally assumed that it was due to the amount of data it was returning, until one day for testing purposes I ran the app locally and noticed that it was much faster, between 6 and 7 seconds.
+We run this application on an Azure App Service, and the offending endpoint had always been slow, and I personally assumed that it was due to the amount of data it was returning, until one day for testing purposes, I ran the app locally and noticed that it was much faster, between 6 and 7 seconds.

 To make sure we were not comparing apples to oranges, we made sure that the conditions were as similar as they can be: